aitshuber/immunizecc/legislative-hq.md

         text: >-
           Texas state lawmakers meet at the Capitol in Austin for 150 days every two years for the Legislative Session.
-Texas has a bicameral legislature, which means there are two chambers - the House and the Senate.&nbsp; One hundred and fifty state lawmakers serve in the House, and they are led by Speaker Dade Phelan.
+Texas has a bicameral legislature, which means there are two **chambe**rs - the House and the Senate.&nbsp; One hundred and fifty state lawmakers serve in the House, and they are led by Speaker Dade Phelan.
 Lieutenant Governor Dan Patrick presides in the 31 member Senate.